joseph-flinn/site/frontend/posts/consuming-books.md

 Truly knowing one’s self produces humility.

 ## 81
-Success and expertise doesn’t have a finish line.
+Success and expertise don’t have a finish line.
 It requires a lot of effort.
 But this means that it is within reach, if we have the patience and the grit to do the work.